 If you’re using coloured lighting, give the shades you intend to use as much consideration as you did the rest of your wedding palette.
 Ideal lighting colours are ones that complement all skin tones such as magenta or soft rose; shy away from colours like green that aren’t always flattering, especially if green hues are prominent in your wedding colours (the cumulative effect may be too much).
 Artful orchestration of colour can transform the entire mood of a room, so take advantage of the effects of colours by changing the shades throughout the course of your reception.
 For example, if your cocktail hour begins around sunset, set your room aglow with golden tones.

 Image by Diana V Photography

 For dinnertime, consider soft lighting that mimics flickering candlelight and brings a warm ambience to the occasion.
-As the party progresses, Mix Media Events suggest altering the lighting to include more vibrant hues that will sustain excitement.
+As the party progresses, Lux Productions suggest altering the lighting to include more vibrant hues that will sustain excitement.
 Colours like strong oranges or purples can be especially striking and establish a mood to match and amplify that of your celebrating crowd.

-Hire Audio Visual equipment for your ceremony and reception.
-Hire speakers, stands and a microphone to...
+Wedding Audio Visual & Lighting equipment hire for your ceremony and reception.
+Hire fairy lights, dance...

 Does the band take requests?
 Do you have to provide them with dinner?
 Can the bride sing a song?